 Most of the great European beer cultures we draw our inspiration from have a tradition of special holiday beers.
 In the past, American brewers also produced holiday beers that were special versions of their regular offerings, sometimes with a bit more color and alcohol.
 By the 1960s, this was a lost tradition in the U.S. After a decades’ absence, they would come roaring back with a dark, malty vengeance.

 Anchor Brewing restarted the tradition in 1975 with Our Special Ale.
 It began as an unspiced Strong Ale, but in 1987, spices began to be added.
 Up until the early nineteenth century, spices were common in English beers, and today’s spiced holiday ales owe a debt to them.
 Anchor’s version changes noticeably from year to year.
 The company, often forthcoming with brewing details on other beers, is notoriously tight-lipped about what’s actually in this beer—just a bit of fun that adds to the mystery.

 There are plenty of others to choose from these days.
-Many, like Great Lakes Brewing Company’s Christmas Ale, Anderson Valley Brewing Company’s Winter Solstice and Harpoon Brewery’s Winter Warmer take their inspiration from the English spiced beer and wassail tradition, but others do not.
+Many, like Great Lakes Brewing Co.’s Christmas Ale, Anderson Valley Brewing Co.’s Winter Solstice and Harpoon Brewery’s Winter Warmer take their inspiration from the English spiced beer and wassail tradition, but others do not.